tvrzna/emptty/README.md

 `DesktopNames` Value passed into `XDG_CURRENT_DESKTOP` variable.

+`NoDisplay` / `Hidden` Boolean value, that controls visibility of desktop session.

 #### `${HOME}./xinitrc`
 If config `XINITRC_LAUNCH` is set to true, it enables possibility to use .xinitrc script.
 See [samples](SAMPLES.md#xinitrc)